As an Amazon Associate we earn from qualifying purchases.

 - New BIONZ XR processing engine delivers 8x more processing power2

-Even with a tight budget, you can get your gear running with the Nikon D7500 DX Digital SLR.
+You can get your gear running without breaking your wallet with the Nikon D7500 DX Digital SLR.
 This is a powerful camera that offers a wide range of features to help you put extreme attention to the details of cars in the most elegant lighting setups.

 Instead of a metering mode button, the camera contains a dedicated ISO button to make it easier to control exposure compensation.
 In this way, you can swiftly defocus on the background and emphasize the features of a parked car.

 However, this Nikon camera has the lowest megapixels.
-The 20-megapixel sensor is the trade-off for having a cheaper price.
+The 20-megapixel sensor is the trade-off for having an affordable price.
 While this isn’t the best sensor, this is good enough for stationary cars and shooting from a low point of view.

 Despite this downside, the Nikon D7500 makes up by having a fast burst rate that allows you to shoot in continuous mode.
 In addition, its 51-point AF system ensures you won’t miss any moment when a car is in motion.